south-lacrosse/www-dev/docs/developer-info.md

 See also [optional software](#optional-software).

-By far the easiest way to develop locally is using Local, see [how to install and configure Local](localwp.md).
+By far the easiest way to run WordPress locally is using Local as that will install and configure all required software, see [how to install and configure Local](localwp.md).

+If you don't use Local, you will need to set up your system to serve WordPress from your clone of the `www` repository, which should be at in `www-dev/www`.
+You may need to create symbolic links so you don't disrupt the directory structure of the repos, see the Local configuration above for an example of that.

 There are also alternative local development environments, including [DevKinsta](https://kinsta.com/devkinsta/) (Docker based), and [wp-env from WordPress](https://www.npmjs.com/package/@wordpress/env) (requires Docker).
 If you use one of these then you will need to adapt the Local instructions to configure your particular setup.